-Song writers published their own songs and sheet music publishing became established.
+Song writers started to get a grip and published their own songs ... sheet music publishing became established.

-Every middle class family had a piano in the parlour.
+Then every middle class family bought a piano for the parlour.
 And everybody was singing & dancing.

 Sheet music sales soared as the infectious music of the negro became mixed into the rage that became American popular song.

 But sheet music publishing was a hit and miss affair until some new publishing firms in New York City overhauled the system around 1890 and turned the pleasure of music into a business.
 Tin Pan Alley was sheet music sales.

 Chas K Harris self published 'After the Ball', the first 'hit' song in 1892.
 The song sold over 2 million copies within a few years and alerted publishers to the fortunes that could be made.